 Students who wish to pursue a business career, but who also want to have technical knowledge at the graduate level in chemistry and biochemistry should consult the brochure describing the MSc, Chemistry with Business option and the MSc, Biochemistry with Business option to be submitted separately.

-- A broad knowledge of the basic areas of chemistry and biochemistry, with specific sub-areas of concentration.
+- A broad knowledge of the basic areas of chemistry or biochemistry, with specific sub-areas of concentration.

-- An overall view of recent advances in chemistry and biochemistry.
+- An overall view of recent advances in chemistry or biochemistry.

-- The ability to communicate science clearly in written and oral forms.
+- The ability to communicate science clearly in written and oral formats.